 Happy Holidays!
 Wednesday Dec 20 and Thursday Dec 21 are 11:30 dismissal days at all schools.
 Students are on Winter Break fDec 22nd- January 8th.
 All students return to school on January 9th!
 Merry Christmas and Happy New Year!

-over 1 year ago, Marcie Cazayoux
+about 2 years ago, Marcie Cazayoux

 holiday